 ASRS picking can now be automated by integrating Berkshire Grey Robotic solutions into existing ASRS environments.

-- Robotic Pick Cell (RPC) systems convert goods-to-person pick stations into goods-to-robot pick stations.
+- BG Robotic Pick Cell (RPC) systems convert goods-to-person pick stations into goods-to-robot pick stations.
 Often these automated pick stations will fit over existing goods-to-person stations, and in some cases Berkshire Grey has deployed hybrid stations than can be converted from manual to robotic in a matter of minutes.

-- Robotic Pick and Sort (RPS) systems run as an autonomous and continuous process to pick directly from totes served from an ASRS into many outbound orders simutaneousy at much higher throughput speeds than picking at ASRS stations.
+- BG Robotic Pick and Sort (RPS) systems run as an autonomous and continuous process to pick directly from totes served from an ASRS into many outbound orders simutaneousy at much higher throughput speeds than picking at ASRS stations.
 RPS systems are capable of working side by side with ASRS systems and manual break-pack operations.
 ASRS item picking and handling with the RPS is enabled by AI software, sensors, computer vision, and the SpectrumGripper system that picks individual items out of ASRS delivered totes and deposits into appropriate order containers.

 with Berkshire Grey

 Contact the BG Fulfillment Automation Sales Engineering Team to Learn How to:

 - Reduce operations expense by up to 70%.

 - Lessen your dependency on labor.